 Compare the carbohydrate, protein, sugar and fat contents of Beyond The Equator Seed Butter and Jif Peanut butter.

-It's possible to enjoy the same creamy texture, nutty flavour and nutritional loading of a nut butter, but in a keto friendly format.
+It's possible to enjoy the same creamy texture, nutty flavor and nutritional loading of a nut butter, but in a keto friendly format.

 Why Choose Our Seed Butter As Part Of Your Keto Meal Plan?